MicrosoftDocs/architecture-center/docs/guide/networking/private-link-virtual-wan-dns-single-region-workload-content.md

 #### Spoke virtual network

-- Following the single responsibility principal, the virtual network for the DNS extension should only contain the resources required for DNS resolution and shouldn't be shared with other resources.
+- Following the single responsibility principle, the virtual network for the DNS extension should only contain the resources required for DNS resolution and shouldn't be shared with other resources.
 - The virtual network for the DNS extension should follow the same configuration guidelines under [Adding spoke networks](./private-link-virtual-wan-dns-guide.yml#adding-spoke-networks).

 #### Azure DNS Private Resolver